uw-dims/dims-ocd/docs/source/currentsystem.rst

 system, fed in part by event log data from the DHS-funded NetFlow based  system (formerly known as :term:`Einstein 1`), correlating these events using the SIEM to detect structural bot activity that has a high probability of being an infected computer.
-It uses the Collective Intelligence Framework (CIF) database system to produce watchlists for real-time monitoring, as well as to provide historical attack context.
+It uses the Collective Intelligence Framework (:term:`CIF`) database system to produce watchlists for real-time monitoring, as well as to provide historical attack context.
 A geographic front end provides a regional context to alerts in the system for at-a-glance situational awareness.
 The system now